Why you should choose Carpe Diem Phinisi:

 Individual bookings made less than 90 days before the departure date will be payable in full upon booking to confirm your booking.

-Cancellation at any stage involves forfeit of monies already payed.
+Cancellation at any stage involves forfeit of monies already paid.

 Payment can be made via Credit or Debit card (Visa, AMEX, Mastercard), Revolut pay, Wise, Bank transfer or Apple and Google pay at no extra charge.